mandaw2014/Rally/README.md

 # Rally

-A Simple 3D Racing (Rally) Game Made In Python With The Ursina Engine
+A Simple 3D Racing Game Made In Python With The Ursina Engine

 So far the game includes: